Upgrade if installed, otherwise install fresh

 uv tool upgrade browser-act-cli || uv tool install browser-act-cli --python 3.12

-Run this at the start of every session to ensure the latest version.
+The CLI is an open-source package published to PyPI by BrowserAct.
+Run the install command at the start of every session to ensure the latest version.

 Global options available on every command: